 You can find out more about HYMS by clicking on the logo

-The next HYMS student placements are due to begin in January 2020
+The next HYMS student placements begin in March 2020 for 8 weeks

 How does this affect Patients